PennyLi123/DAX-Training-Game-Dashboard/README.md

 ## Project Overview

-Created 1 training game to ultilize DAX function for Santa where he can set an initial launch angle and velocity to see if he can hit various goal distances.
+Created 1 training game to ultilise DAX function for Santa where he can set an initial launch angle and velocity to see if he can hit various goal distances.

 ## Tech stacks used in the project